Tax and deceased estates

 Beneficiaries are the people who share in the deceased estate.
 They may be required to pay some taxes.
 This depends on what the beneficiaries receive from the estate and their relationship to the deceased person.

 Beneficiaries are usually named in the will.
-In Queensland if a person dies without a will their assets are distributed according to the Queensland Government’s succession laws (PDF, 591KB).
-Generally this means the estate passes to the deceased person’s next of kin.
+In Queensland if a person dies without a will their assets are distributed according to the Queensland Government's Succession Act 1981.
+Generally this means the estate passes to the deceased person's next of kin.
 However, it may take more time and money to finalise the estate.

 Read more about wills and estate planning.